-Last but not least, use sales software that makes your life easier, not harder
+Use sales software that makes your life easier

-Any of these tools can help you increase productivity but bear in mind that different tools work for different people.
-It’s best to try several and stick to those that work for you, otherwise you could become weighed down with software you aren’t using effectively.
-When used properly, however, the benefits you see will be priceless.
+Any of these tools can help you increase productivity, but bear in mind that different tools work for different people.
+It’s best to try several and stick to those that work for you.